dziudek/Html2Bem/README.md

 [>>> Html2Bem v.0.4.2 <<<](http://dziudek.github.io/Html2Bem/)

-Simple HTML to BEM converter - creates CSS/LESS code based on your HTML files and the BEM convention.
+Simple HTML to BEM converter - creates CSS/LESS code based on your HTML files and the BEM convention. also decreases size of your code and increases efficiency.

 ## Changelog